Sarth-Alpha/Restaurant-Review-using-NLP-and-SQLite-/README.md

 3) Run the Application:
    python check_run this code_final.py

-   -- now run on local server, deploy the model on streamlit for better insights streamlit run app2.py
+   -- now run on local server, just now deploy the model on streamlit for better insights streamlit run app2.py

 # Usage